cfwheels/cfwheels/guides/command-line-tools/cli-commands.md

 ## `wheels travis`
 ## `wheels generate`

 The `wheels generate` command is what CommandBox calls a namespace and contains many sub commands beneeth it.
-It als o has an alias `wheels g` which allows you to shorten all the following commands.
-We have opted to show all the commands with their full names however in the list below.
+It also has an alias of `wheels g` which allows you to shorten the commands you have to type.
+However, we have opted to show all the commands with their full names in the list below.

 ## `wheels generate app-wizard`
 ## `wheels generate app`